QuickAxe/RADCM/README.md

 Rosto Radar is a real-time road anomaly detection and mapping system built as part of our final year Computer Engineering project.

 > The goal is simple - To provide a cheap yet efficient solution for road anomaly detection and mapping in real-time.
-Current solutions use expensive surveying vehicles for this purpose.

 ## Overview